mchernyakov/gossip-glomers/README.md

 All broadcast solutions are a simplified version of gossip protocol, [a good article from Martin Fowler](https://martinfowler.com/articles/patterns-of-distributed-systems/gossip-dissemination.html).

-[Broadcast a,b,c ](cmd/broadcast.go) -- a simple version, everyone send to everyone.
+[Broadcast a,b,c ](cmd/broadcast.go) -- everyone sends to everyone.

 [Broadcast d](cmd/broadcast_d.go) uses optimized version, where only first receiver propagates data to others.